kivymd/KivyMD/README.md

 Running on Android
 ==================
-Install and run the package [kitchen_sink-0.9.1-debug.apk](https://github.com/HeaTTheatR/KivyMD-data/tree/master/bin/python2)
+Install and run the package [kitchen_sink-0.98.4.apk](https://github.com/HeaTTheatR/KivyMD-data/tree/master/bin/python3) (supports Android 6.0 and higher)

 What's new in version 0.98.4:
 ============================